isomerpages/moe-methodistgirlssch/_secondary/Student Development/Sexuality Education.md

 ### eTeens Programme

-8. eTeens  is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students.
-The programme was introduced to secondary schools in 2007 as the Breaking Down Barriers (BDB) programme, to provide students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+eTeens  is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.

-9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
+Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.

 **At Methodist Girls' School, the eTeens programme will be implemented for Sec 3’s as follows in 2022:**